-The United States does not issue International Driving Permits to foreign visitors, so you will need to obtain this document in your home country before you travel to the United States.
+The United States does not issue International Driving Permits to foreign visitors.
+You will need to obtain this document in the country that issued your driver's license before you travel to the United States.

 If you are a foreign student coming to the United States to study, you should contact the university or college you'll be attending for information about driving.